koalba/PythonCourse/README.md

 Write a program which will select a random name from a list.
 The person selected will have to play for everybody's food bill.

 ### · Treasure Map ·
+Write a program which will mark a spot with an x. <br />
+The map is made of 3 rows of blank squares. <br />
+The program should allow you to enter the position of the treasure using a twi digit system.
+The first digit is the horizontal column number and the second is the vertical number.

 ### · Rock Paper Scissors ·